cscorley/dissertation/chapters/5_discussion/1_flt.md

-## Feature Location {#sec:flt-discussion}
+## Feature Location (\frps) {#sec:flt-discussion}

-The results outlined in the previous section (\ref{sec:flt-results}) warrants some qualitative discussion.
+The results for \frps outlined in the previous Chapter (specifically, Section
+\ref{sec:flt-results}) warrants some qualitative discussion.
 In particular, our analysis shows significant affects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
-The results are mixed between each and are not conclusive.
+The results are mixed between each subject system and are not generally conclusive.
 However, we argue this is desirable to show that the accuracy of a changeset-based FLT is similar to that of a snapshot-based FLT but without the retraining cost.

 ### \foneq

 <!--All
 max bound:	4968
-fancy:	False
 same:	155	0.2
 same (ones):	139	0.17935483871
 diff of 1:	87	0.112258064516